adluinf/adluinf.github.io/_pages/home.md

 # Research Interests

-My research interests and past experience cover diverse areas of biological and physical phenomena, ranging from **network inference** for genomics and neuroscience, **modeling regulatory networks** in the context medical applications, *quorum sensing* in bacteria, simulations of *neuronal activity*, to phase transitions, crystallisation and gravitational deflection of light.
+My research interests cover diverse areas of biological and physical phenomena, ranging from **network inference** for genomics and neuroscience, **modeling regulatory networks** in the context medical applications, *quorum sensing* in bacteria, simulations of *neuronal activity*, to phase transitions, crystallisation and gravitational deflection of light.

 - **Causal Inference and Omics**:
 My current research with [Tom Michoel](https://lab.michoel.info/) in the CBU focuses on ***causal inference*** methods and their applications on **genomic** and **multi-omic** data.
 This work has implications on the study of diseases and healthy phenotypes and finding therapeutic targets.
 See [1] and my [Projects](/projects/)